OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ![Rancher select cluster type screen](rancher-choose-cluster.png "width=500")

-I gave the cluster a name on the next screen and accepted the defaults, then clicked **Next**.
+I gave the cluster a name on the next screen, accepted the defaults, then clicked **Next**.

 The final screen of the creation process presents us with three check-boxes.
 Clusters managed by Rancher need to have nodes that serve three roles: